YvosOnTheHub/LabNetApp/README.md

 I assume each scenario will be run in its own directory.
 Also, you will find a README file for each scenario.

 Last, there are plenty of commands to write or copy/paste.
-Most of them start with a '#', usually followed by the result you would get.
+Try using some of the shortcuts you will find in the the Addenda0!

 :boom:

 Scenarios